freekrai/freekrai.github.io/_posts/2016-02-04-parse-server-heroku.md

 Also, where you see `My first commit`, it helps to update that to reflect any changes you've made.

+#### 4. FINISHED

+You can now use your client side Parse code just as you always did, and  works as it did before.

+Now instead of connecting to a Parse run server, your client code is connecting directly to your Heroku app, which saves all your data in your MongoDB database.

+Your queries all work the same as before.

 #### About Cloud Code

 you may have noticed this line: